Bylaws of Skagit Climate Science Consortium

 New members shall be considered in part on how individuals meet the following criteria:

-Membership may be lost through resignation, or through a determination by a consensus of the remaining members.
-If consensus cannot be reached, then a simple majority in both the members (excluding directors) and the Board will prevail.
+Membership may be lost through resignation, or through a determination by the remaining members or board.
+Full membership may be lost by a consensus of the remaining Full Members.
+Affiliate membership may be lost by a consensus of the remaining Full and Affiliate Members.
+In both cases, if consensus cannot be reached, then a simple majority in both the members (excluding directors) and the Board will prevail.
+Community Mentor membership may be lost by a majority vote of the Board.

 ARTICLE 3 — BOARD OF DIRECTORS

-The board of directors shall consist of five directors.
-The term for each director shall be three years, except that the terms of directors elected at the initial annual meeting shall be staggered, so that two directors have three-year terms, two directors have two-year terms, and one director has a one-year term.
+The board of directors shall consist of five to seven directors.
+The term for each director shall be three years.
+Director eligibility is described in the operating principles.
 Directors shall be eligible for re-election.

 Directors shall serve without compensation but shall be reimbursed by the corporation for out of pocket expenses.